In Thyroid Patients Canada, our growing organization features two Facebook groups.

 How can we work around thyroid medical prejudices and blindness while respecting our doctors’ roles and limitations?
 How can we navigate the minefield of patient-doctor relationships?

-Blunders happen in our doctors’ offices because we are sick, brain-fogged, emotionally fragile, and desperate, and we often feel so powerless.
+It is challenging to be a good self-advocate in doctors’ offices because we are often sick, brain-fogged, emotionally fragile, and desperate, and we often feel so powerless.

 So often, we’re at the edge of crying when we arrive at the appointment, our bodies and minds shaking from pain, fear and hope.
 The last thing we want is to look like all we need is an antidepressant when we know that’s not the root problem.